Management strategies for hydropower plants a simple dynamic programming approach: Introduction

-It is a classical technique in optimization to use dynamic programming and backwards induction to determine optimal decision sequences, so also in hydropower management, see, e.g., \cite{DynProg86, YSA05, IDynProg14, IDynProg17, DWP19, DFHD21} and the references therein.
-The key idea is to answer the question: "What is the best decision at this point, assuming that all my future actions will be optimal?"
+It is a classical technique in optimization to use dynamic programming and backward induction to determine optimal decision sequences, so also in hydropower management.
+The key idea is to answer the question: ''What is the best decision at this point, assuming that all my future actions will be optimal?"
 This method is extremely useful when all parameters are deterministic or to find the optimal decision \textit{in hindsight}, when the outcome of any random event is determined.
 In reality, however, systems typically involve randomness and there is not enough information available to determine the best decision without knowledge of the future.

-In this paper we overcome this lack of information by replacing the unknown random variables with estimates based on appropriate models, historical data, and forecasts, and apply a dynamic programming technique to produce management strategies for a hydropower plant with a dam and a continuously adjustable unit.
+In this paper we overcome this lack of information by replacing the unknown random variables with estimates based on appropriate models, historical data, and forecasts, and by applying a dynamic programming technique to produce management strategies for a hydropower plant with a dam and a continuously adjustable unit.
 We use our estimates to construct \textit{approximate} optimal strategies and base our decisions on these approximations.
 When paired with short-term forecasts, this turns out to be a very efficient way that achieves close to optimal strategies with small modelling and computational effort.
 This method eludes deep mathematical theory that might be out of reach to practitioners and completely circumvents the need for simulations and numerical solutions of differential equations as used by the authors in \cite{OOL22}.